-Indian equity markets continued to trade weak over the last two hours of trade on back of heavy selling activity witnessed across industry heavyweights.
-Consumer durables stocks witnessed maximum buying interest while capital goods, IT and metal stocks witnessed maximum selling pressure.
+Indian stock market indices continue to trade weak over the last two hours of trade on back of heavy selling activity witnessed across industry heavyweights.
+IT and Capital Goods stocks witnessed maximum selling pressure, while FMCG and Realty stocks witnessed maximum buying interest.

 Automobiles stocks are trading in the red led by Eicher Motors and Tata Motors.
 According to a leading financial daily, Ashok Leyland is planning to invest USD $17 m in its foreign subsidiaries Avia, Optare and AL Bonair.
 Out of the USD $17 m, the company will invest USD $10 m in its Czech Republic subsidiary Avia, which has joined hands with entrepreneurs to launch its models in the UK market and is planning to set up an assembling facility.
 It was in 2006 that Ashok Leyland had announced the acquisition of the truck business unit of Prague-based Avia.
 During the acquisition, Ashok Leyland said Avia was part of its inorganic growth plan and would enable it to enter the European Union and the Eastern European markets.